 Everything you need to know to create an interactive augmented reality experience.

-Please download the sample content to follow along.
-If you open the finished effect, you'll see you're going to build an effect with a clown nose that changes when you pinch or long press the screen.
+Download the sample content to follow along.
+If you open the finished project, you'll see we're going to build an effect with a clown nose and confetti:

-Screen Pinch has four ports.
-We're only going to use Scale, because we want to use this interaction to control the size of the clown nose.
+We're only going to use the Scale port, because we want to use this interaction to control the size of the clown nose.

 To control all of the scale coordinates of the clown nose at once, you'll need to take the screen pinch gesture and convert it into one point.
-To do this, double-click in the Patch Editor again and, find and insert the Point Pack patch.
+To do this we'll use the Point Pack patch.

-Then, connect the Scale port on the Screen Pinch patch to the X port on the Point Pack patch.
-Do the same for the Y and Z ports.
+Then, connect the Scale port in the Screen Pinch patch to each of the 3 input ports on the Point Pack patch:

-Now you've converted the screen pinch gesture into one point, you can connect it to the clown nose itself:
+Now you've converted the screen pinch gesture into one point, you can connect it to the clown nose itself.
+To do this:

-The scale of your clown nose should now change when you pinch the screen.
+The scale of the clown nose should now change when you pinch the screen - use the Spark AR Player app to try it out.

 As you can see in the Viewport and the Simulator, at the moment the confetti is visible all the time.
-You can change this by using the Screen Long Press patch.
+Let’s change this using the Screen Long Press patch.

 First, double-click anywhere in the Patch Editor, find the Screen Long Press patch and insert it.